sdramsey89/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 ![Outcomes base on goals graph](Resources/Outcomes_vs_Goals.png)

--For this deliverable, I used the function `=COUNTIFS` to calculate the amount of play projects that fell into each Goal range for Successful, Failed, and Cancled statuses.
+- For this deliverable, I used the function `=COUNTIFS` to calculate the amount of play projects that fell into each Goal range for Successful, Failed, and Cancled statuses.
 Below is an example for successful play projects that had a goal of less than $1000.
 `=COUNTIFS(Kickstarter!$D:$D,"<1000",Kickstarter!$F:$F,"successful",Kickstarter!$R:$R,"plays")`
 Here is a second example show how the function was adapted to account for a range between two numbers and for a failed status.
 `=COUNTIFS(Kickstarter!$D:$D,">=1000",Kickstarter!$D:$D,"<=4999",Kickstarter!$F:$F,"failed",Kickstarter!$R:$R,"plays")`